Hi, I’m Caitlin.

 But there is a way.

-Let me help you find your way, so you too can experience life as it is meant to be – free from worry over weight, free from diets, free to love yourself.
+Let me help you find your way, so you too can experience life as it is meant to be – free from worry over weight, free from extreme fad diets, free to love yourself.

 When I am not helping clients make lasting changes in their health, I enjoy spending time with my husband and being a mother to our two active daughters.
 I love cooking in the kitchen, spending time with family and friends, traveling, taking walks, meditating, being active at my childrens’ schools, volunteering, reading nutrition books, and discovering the latest science when it comes to increased health and longevity.